PrajwalChigod/NyakoNvim/README.md

 ## 🌍 Supported Languages

-nekonvim comes pre-configured with LSP, formatting, linting, and debugging for:
+NekoVim comes pre-configured with LSP, formatting, linting, and debugging for:

 <table>
 <tr>